Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 • Be familiar with a range of contemporary social issues and be able to analyse various viewpoints on them

-• Be able to explain and defend your own viewpoint on specific social issues, as well as Christian engagement with social justice more generally
+• Be able to explain and defend their own viewpoint on specific social issues, as well as Christian engagement with social justice more generally

 Timetable